Techie-Inc/RPi-Pico-pyRTOS/README.md

 ### Tasks

 A pyRTOS task is composed of a `Task` object combined with a function containing the task code.
 A task function takes a single argument, a reference to the `Task` object containing it.
-Task functions are Python generators.
+Task functions are MicroPython generators.
 Any code before the first yield is setup code.
 Anything returned by this yield will be ignored.
 The main task loop should follow this yield.
 This is the code that will be executed when the scheduler gives the task CPU time.

 The main task loop is typically an infinite loop.
 If the task needs to terminate, a return call should be used, and any teardown that is necessary should be done directly before returning.
 Typically though, tasks never return.